What We Do

 - Legal Issues and Immigration

-We seek sustainable solutions to health equity through collective leadership, trusting collaborative partnerships and alliances, a platform that honors all voices, engaging historically marginalized communities, and recognizing and amplifying the strength of Latinx/Hispanic community.
+We seek sustainable solutions to health equity through collective leadership, trusting collaborative partnerships and alliances, a platform that honors all voices, engaging historically marginalized communities, and recognizing and amplifying the strength of the Latina community.
 Our weekly virtual meetings are open to the public and feature an interdisciplinary team of community members, organizers, healthcare providers, advocates and researchers.
 Latina leaders in the health system, Duke university leaders, allies, local government, community leaders, grassroots organizations and concerned individuals do short presentations, discuss challenges, needs, and opportunities, and propose changes in systems and policies for the benefit of la comunidad latina, the improvement of health, and the promotion of health equity.
-Participants collaborate across county lines, learn from each other, model each other’s best practices and act as a network.
+Participants collaborate across county, state and national boarders to learn from each other, model each other’s best practices and act as a network.

 Meetings are held Wednesdays at 12 p.m.
 ET